goc9000/uniarchive2/doc/Archive format research/Pidgin.md

 - **Problem**: Replies use aliases, not accounts
 - **Problem**: There is no explicit indication as to which of the speakers is you
-- **Problem**: Except for offline messages, message timestamps do feature the date, not even when they cross into a new day.
+- **Problem**: Except for offline messages, message timestamps do not feature the date, not even when they cross into a new day.
 - First message date may precede conversation date, if the conversation starts with offline messages